co-dan/interactive-diagrams/common/usage.md

 The site you are looking at is very similar to other web pasting services like pastebin.com or Gist.
-However this service is made specifically for Haskell and will compile and run the code you pasted for you.
+However this service is made specifically for Haskell and will compile and run the code you paste for you.
 Your code will be checked and any errors during the compilation or runtime will be displayed.
-The service try to render the value you provide under the name 'example'.
+The service will try to render the value you provide under the name 'example'.

     [haskell]